uwdb/Cosette/guide.markdown

 ### 2.3 Query

-After declaring schemas and tables, now you can declar queries to be checked.
+After declaring schemas and tables, now you can write queries to be checked.
 Query is declared in a SQL like syntax.
 Within the Query, you can use tables and attributes (in their schema) declared before as well as integer literals such as `42`.
 Below is an example of query:

 <pre><code> query q1
 `select (x.x + x.x) as ax
  from a x where x.x = x.y`;</code></pre>

 Cosette's SQL syntax are more restricted than SQL.
 These restrictions are helpful to precisely express the SQL semantics:

 1. In `select` clause, each field is required to be in the form of `<select-expression> as <field-alias>` such as `(x.x + x.x) as ax`.
 2. In `from` clause, each table or subquery is required to be in the form of `<table-or-subquery> <table-alias>` such as `a x`.
 3. The reference to an attribute is required in the form of `<table-alias>.<attribute-name>` such as `x.x`.